MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/New-NetFirewallDynamicKeywordAddress.md

 ```

 ### -AutoResolve
-Whether the dynamic key address uses AutoResolve.
+Whether the dynamic key address uses `AutoResolve`.
-For AutoResolve, the keyword field represents a resolvable name and the IP addresses aren't defined when the dynamic key address is created.
+For `AutoResolve`, the keyword field represents a resolvable name and the IP addresses aren't defined when the dynamic key address is created.

 ```yaml
 Type: Boolean